awakedev/OdeToFood/README.md

 # OdeToFood
-Restauraunt Application developed in .NETCore
+Restauraunt Application developed in ASP.NET CORE

 A repo for the Pluralsight Project.